nawarian/The-PHP-Website/source/_posts_en/20-bitwise-php.blade.md

 information.

-For example, let's take the idea that an 8-bit signed integer is positive when the 8th bit is not set (equals 0) and is negative when it is.
-I then ask the question, is 0x20 positive or negative?
-And what about 0x81?
+For example, let's take the idea that an 8-bit signed integer is positive when the 8th bit is not set (equals 0) and is negative when it is set.
+I then ask the question, is `0x20` positive or negative?
+And what about `0x81`?

 For this we can craft a very convenient byte with only the negative bit set (`0b10000000`, equivalent to `0x80`) and use the `AND` operation against `0x20`.
 If the result is equal to